Topology and Localizations in a 2D Su-Schrieffer-Heeger Model with Domain Walls, Quasi-periodic Disorder and Periodic Hopping Modulations: 2D SSH Model: Spectra Topology

-For the case of $\theta_{x} = \theta_{y} = \theta = \pi$, we get a $4\times 4$ Bloch Hamiltonian in the momentum space resulting in 4-band dispersions like in Fig.\ref{fig1}(a)-(c), shown for typical $\Delta/t$ values in the topological, isotropic and trivial parameter regime.
+} For the case of $\theta_{x} = \theta_{y} = \theta = \pi$, {one can Fourier transform the above Hamiltonian to get a $4\times 4$ Bloch Hamiltonian $H_k$ (see Appendix \ref{ap1})} in the momentum space.
+This results in 4-band dispersions as shown in Fig.\ref{fig1}(a) for typical $\Delta/t$ values away from the topological quantum phase transition (TQPT) point.
 The spectrum is symmetric around zero energy due to chiral symmetry.
-Moreover, it also respects $C_{4v}$ symmetry\cite{chiral,liu}.
-The simultaneous presence of chiral and $C_{4v}$ symmetries lead the lattice to always have zero energy gapless bulk energy bands\cite{Benalcazar}.
-The dispersion expressions appear as: \begin{widetext}
+Moreover, it also respects $C_{4v}$ symmetry\cite{chiral,liu}{, as it remains invariant under a $\pi/2$ rotation about the {perpendicular} $\hat z$ axis.
+This makes spectrum $E(k_x,k_y)$ to be functions of only the magnitudes of the momentum: $|k_x|$ and $|k_y|$.
+But from the Block-antidiagonal form of $H_k$ in which it can be transformed into (see Appendix \ref{ap1}), one can readily see that $|k_x|=|k_y|$ leads to zero energy eigenvalues.
+Thus} the simultaneous presence of chiral and $C_{4v}$ symmetries lead the lattice to always have zero energy gapless bulk energy bands\cite{Benalcazar}.
+In general, the dispersion for a periodic system looks like: \begin{widetext}

 \end{widetext}